roveda/HtmlDocument/README.md

 Add a break.

     add_goto_top(<text>)
-Add a link that scrolls the html document to the top of the document.
+Add a link that points to the top of the html document.
 The text is displayed as link.
 Typically used for 'Up' or 'go to top'.

     add_heading(<LEVEL>, <text> [, <anchor>])